dbr787/demokite/README.md

   - Current method wouldn't work with GIFs or hooks, just on the command step
   - Either do it at the bash/OS level
   - Or just indent using the custom echo function
-- Include and source a common library of bash functions for all demo steps to use
 - Start on annotation demo and examples
   - Include link to step, image, hyperlinks, link to artifact etc.
 - Demo for redacted environment variables